stylate/paxos/README.md

 ## Question 1 - Message Service

-The service is created as a Node.js/Express server deployed onto a Docker container.
+The service is created as a Node.js/Express application deployed onto a Docker container.

 ### Concept